dolph/recipes/one-pot/chili.md

 Set aside bacon and all but 1 tablespoon of bacon fat.
 Brown:

-- 1 pound pork, cubed
+- 1 pound pork, cubed and seasoned.
+Any fatty pork will work, especially: boneless ribs, stew chunks, or country-style ribs

 Set pork aside.
 Return bacon and bacon fat to pan.
 Sauté until translucent: